Movie reviews by

 1 ½ (out of 4)

 The employment of standard narrative discipline usually conjures the expectancy of forthcoming scenes, but there are some movies so transparent, predictable and pointless it's actually befuddling to picture people enjoying such stuffy schlock.
-I’m usually the one playing the fool when it comes to twist-laden attractions like The Good Liar, no matter how many movies I’ve seen, but damn – I could call every listless shot.
+No matter how many movies I’ve seen I’m usually the one playing the fool when it comes to twist-laden attractions like The Good Liar, but damn – I could call every listless shot of this overstated bore.

 To keep it brief...